Amed Rosario Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 7.6 K/9, the third-worst in MLB.

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.60).
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.47).

-- Tigers pitchers combine to give up 50 total home runs at a clip of 1.5 per game (fourth-most in the league).
+- The Tigers surrender the fifth-most home runs in baseball (51 total, 1.5 per game).

-- Wentz (0-3) gets the starting nod for the Tigers in his seventh start of the season.
-He has a 6.67 ERA in 28 1/3 innings pitched, with 22 strikeouts.
+- Rodriguez gets the start for the Tigers, his eighth of the season.
+He is 3-2 with a 1.81 ERA and 39 strikeouts through 44 2/3 innings pitched.

-- In his most recent outing on Wednesday against the New York Mets, the left-hander tossed six innings, giving up five earned runs while surrendering nine hits.
+- In his most recent outing on Thursday against the New York Mets, the left-hander tossed eight scoreless innings while surrendering two hits.

-- In six games this season, the 25-year-old has amassed an ERA of 6.67, with 7 strikeouts per nine innings.
-Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.